hackharmony/blog/about.md

 title: About
 ---

-This is my personal website/blog[fn:good_old_days].
-I write articles and tutorials about computer programming mostly, but also a lot of random good thoughts I want to get down.
+Welcome to my personal website/blog.
+I write tutorials about computer programming mostly, but also a lot of random good thoughts I want to get down in essay format.
+All tutorials and essays are work-in-progress, evolving over time.

-[fn:good_old_days] Just like the Good Old Days™ of Geocities pages.

 # Goals